 Discoverers Class

-In our class we are taught by Mrs Taylor.
+In our class we are taught by Mrs Walker, with Mrs Hogarth.
 We are in Year 5, which means that we are 9 turning 10 (we love to share our birthdays).

-We have busy weeks in here, with English and Mathematics lessons taught daily, and some lessons that happen once a week, like computing with Mrs Gurney on a Wednesday afternoon.
+We have busy weeks, with English and Mathematics lessons taught daily, alongside a range of curriculum subjects and some lessons that happen once a week, like computing with Mrs Gurney and French with Mr Everall which happen on Wednesday afternoons.

 On a Tuesday morning, we have swimming, so need to bring our kits in for this.
 We usually leave our PE kits in school for the half term, and take them home just before the holidays.

-We bring our books and reading records to school each day, and change them when we have finished reading them.
-This happens during the week when we share our books with Mrs Taylor.
+We bring our books and reading records to school each day, so we can share our reading on a regular basis and change them when we have finished reading them.

 Each week, homework is set up for us on Sumdog.
 Sumdog is a fun website, which helps us practice our maths skills through playing games.
-It is set up for us to complete on a Thursday.
+It is set up for us every Thursday, to be completed by the following Wednesday.
 We also get spelling homework too.
 This happens every other Thursday, and we are tested on the spellings during the Tuesday of the second week.
+The test dates are written on the spelling sheet.
 We practice our spellings during the week at school, too.

 What An Amazing Week